course-details-portlet

 The course provides an introduction to mechatronics and robotics and includes a selection of the following topics:

-• Kinematics and robot movements
+• Kinematics, dynamics, and robot motion

 • Modeling and control of industrial robots